AceCentre/AACSpeakHelper/README.md

     With the virtual environment active, you can run the application directly:

     ```sh
-    poetry run python AACSpeakHelperServer.py
+    uv run python AACSpeakHelperServer.py
     ```

-    This ensures that the Python interpreter and dependencies used are from the Poetry-managed environment.
+    This ensures that the Python interpreter and dependencies used are from the managed environment.

     to call the client now you do (in a different terminal/console)

     ```sh
-    poetry run python client.py
+    uv run python client.py
     ```

     And GUI

     ```sh
-    poetry run python GUI_TranslateAndTTS/widget.py
+    uv run python GUI_TranslateAndTTS/widget.py
     ```

 ## Additional Tips

-- **Adding Dependencies**: To add new dependencies, use:
+- **Adding Dependencies**: To add new dependencies:

     ```sh
-    poetry add <package_name>
+    # Edit pyproject.toml to add dependencies, then run:
+    uv sync
     ```

-- **Updating Dependencies**: To update all dependencies to their latest versions (within the constraints defined):
+- **Updating Dependencies**: To update all dependencies:

     ```sh
-    poetry update
+    uv pip compile pyproject.toml -o requirements.txt
+    uv sync
     ```

-- **Exiting the Virtual Environment**: To exit the Poetry shell (virtual environment), simply type:
+- **Exiting the Virtual Environment**: To exit the virtual environment:

     ```sh
-    exit
+    deactivate
     ```